saiftynet/SCAD/README.md

 ```
 ### Installation

-This early prototype and OpenSCAD.pm is a monolithic module.
+This is an early prototype and OpenSCAD.pm is a monolithic module.
 The suggested path structure is CAD/OpenSCAD.pm somewehere in a path in @INC.
 For experimenters (and this is a module not in CPAN yet so should be condidered experimental), i would recommend
 1) Install Object::Pad   (This is a dependency only to make my coding easier and for me to learn Object Pad...it may be removed if this causes a problem for sufficient people, though I dont see why it should)